exfalsoquodlibet/cookiecutter-data-science/docs/docs/index.md

     ├── notebooks                     <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                                    the creator's initials, and a short `-` delimited description, e.g.
     │                                    `1.0-jqp-initial-data-exploration`.
     │
-    ├── references                    <- AQA plan, Assumptions log, data dictionaries, and all other explanatory │   │                                materials
-    │   ├── aqa_plan.md               <- AQA plan for the project
-    │   └── assumptions_log.md        <- where to log key assumptions to data / models / analyses
-    │
     ├── reports                       <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                   <- Generated graphics and figures to be used in reporting